Connectivity of a Family of Bilateral Agreement Random Graphs: Mathematical Model

 Let $V(i,j)$ be realized for all edges $(i,j)$ and parameter $k$ be fixed.
 Then we can determine two different classes of random graphs on vertices $[n]$.
-We first define the notion of agreement.
-If $V(i,j)$ is among the $k$ largest scores in $\mathcal{V}_i$, i.e., $j\in \mathcal{R}_i^{\leq k}:=\{R_i^1,R_i^2,\cdots,R_i^k\}$ or $(i,j)\in\mathcal{E}_i^{\leq k} := \{(i,R_i^1),\cdots,(i,R_i^k)\}$, we say that vertex $i$ proposes edge $(i,j)$.
-The first model introduced by Cooper and Frieze \cite{cooper1995connectivity} let the edge $(i,j)$ be present if at least one of $i$ or $j$ proposes $(i,j)$.
-We denote this class of random graphs by $\mathbb{F}(n,k)$, which we call the class of unilaterally proposed graphs.
-The second model described by La and Kabkab \cite{la2015new} requires the proposal by both vertices for an edge to appear, which we deem as a bilateral agreement.
-We denote this class by $\mathbb{G}(n,k)$ and we call it the class of bilateral agreement random graphs.
+We first define the notion of preference.
+If $V(i,j)$ is among the $k$ largest scores in $\mathcal{V}_i$, i.e., $j\in \mathcal{R}_i^{\leq k}:=\{R_i^1,R_i^2,\cdots,R_i^k\}$ or $(i,j)\in\mathcal{E}_i^{\leq k} := \{(i,R_i^1),\cdots,(i,R_i^k)\}$, we say that vertex $i$ proposes/prefers edge $(i,j)$.
+Moreover, $\mathcal{E}_i:=\mathcal{E}_i^{\leq n-1}$ denotes all the edges incident to vertex $i$.
+The first model introduced by Cooper and Frieze \cite{cooper1995connectivity} let the edge $(i,j)$ be present if at least one of $i$ or $j$ prefers $(i,j)$.
+Reminder that we denote realizations of these random graphs by $\mathit{CF}(n,k)$, which we call the class of unilaterally proposed graphs.
+The second model described by La and Kabkab \cite{la2015new} requires a preference by both vertices for an edge to appear, which we deem as bilateral preference.
+Again, we denote realization of this class of graphs by $\mathit{LK}(n,k)$, and we call it the class of bilateral preference random graphs.\footnote{We can also construct \textsf{ER} random graphs through independent node preferences: each node prefers the possible $n-1$ edges independently with probability $\sqrt{p(n)}$ with an edge forming only via bilateral preference.}

-Both $\mathbb{F}(n,k),\mathbb{G}(n,k)$ only depend on the order of $V(i,j)$ not the values.
-This is the consequence of the scores being \emph{i.i.d.}, which results in a uniformly drawn permutation among all permutations of edges of $K_n$.
-Assigning a random variable to each edge only helps us to understand the extent of independence in this problem.
-However, in the analysis of any underlying probability, we will always refer to the permutation viewpoint of the construction of these random graphs.
+Both $\mathit{CF}(n,k)$ and $\mathit{LK}(n,k)$ graphs only depend on the order of $V(i,j)$, and not the precise values.
+This is the consequence of the scores (costs or distances) being \emph{i.i.d.} from a continuous distribution, which results in a uniformly drawn permutation among all permutations of edges of $\mathbb{K}_n$; again, note \cite[Observation O-3]{la2015new}.
+Assigning a random variable to each edge only helps to motivate the graph construction, but while determining any underlying probability, we will typically use the random permutations on edges viewpoint.

-In the following sections, we will analyze the connectivity of $\mathbb{G}(n,k)$ when $k$ is around $\log(n)$ as $n\rightarrow\infty$.
-More precisely, we will prove that when $k=t\log(n)$ with high probability this graph will be connected for $t>1$ and disconnected for $t<1$, and also attempt to determine the connectivity threshold with greater precision.